Gravito-electromagnetic analogies: Conclusion

-{}{}{}{}, and in asymptotically flat spacetimes): the super-energy and super-momentum encoded in the Bel tensor.
-The motivation for the definition of this tensor is the analogy with electromagnetism; and the existing criteria for radiative states \cite{FerrandoSaezSE}, states of intrinsic radiation \cite{bel,AlfonsoSE} or pure radiation (\cite{BelSecondCrit}, see also \cite{Zakharov} p.
-53), are also solely driven by it.
-The analogy is also useful for the understanding of the quadratic invariants of the curvature tensor; indeed, it will be shown elsewhere \cite{PaperInvariantes} that using the two approaches together --- the formal analogy between the Weyl and Maxwell tensors to gain insight into the invariant structure, and the tidal tensor analogy as a physical guiding principle --- one can explain, in the astrophysical applications of current experimental interest (as mentioned above), the significance of the curvature invariants and the implications on the motion of test particles.
+As for the analogy between the electric and magnetic parts of the Weyl and Maxwell tensors, its most important application is gravitational radiation, where it provides equations for the propagation of \emph{tensors of physical forces} (not components of the metric tensor, as in the more usual approaches, which are pure gauge fields), with direct translation into physical effects (via the tidal tensor formalism of Sec.~\ref{sec:Tidal tensor analogy}).
+This analogy has been used to address the fundamental questions of the content of gravitational waves, and the ``energy'' of the gravitational field.
+Namely, to propose \emph{covariant}, \emph{local} local quantities for the gravitational field analogous to the electromagnetic field energy and momentum densities --- the ``super-energy'' and ``super-momentum'' densities encoded in the Bel tensor.
+The existing criteria for radiative states \cite{FerrandoSaezSE}, states of intrinsic radiation \cite{bel,AlfonsoSE} or pure radiation (\cite{BelSecondCrit}, see also \cite{Zakharov} p.
+53), are also solely driven by this analogy.
+It is also useful for the understanding of the quadratic invariants of the curvature tensor; indeed, it will be shown elsewhere \cite{PaperInvariantes} that using the two approaches together --- the formal analogies of Sec. \ref{sec:Weyl analogy} to gain insight into the invariant structure, and the tidal tensor analogy as a physical guiding principle --- one can explain, in the astrophysical applications of current experimental interest, the significance of the curvature invariants and the implications on the motion of test particles.